magento/devdocs/guides/v2.1/cloud/project/project-conf-files_services-mysql.md

   - Setup
 ---

 The `mysql` service provides data storage.
-It's based on [MariaDB](https://mariadb.com/products/subscription-plans), supporting the [XtraDB](https://www.percona.com/software/mysql-database/percona-server/xtradb) storage engine (equivalent to MySQL with InnoDB).
+It is based on [MariaDB](https://mariadb.com/), supporting the [XtraDB](https://www.percona.com/software/mysql-database/percona-server/xtradb) storage engine (equivalent to MySQL with InnoDB).

 We support MariaDB version 10.0, which includes reimplemented features from MySQL 5.6 and 5.7.